xaaha/hulak/README.md

 Any of the following installation step work

-#### Recommended `go install`
+### Recommended `go install`

 - Run `go install github.com/xaaha/hulak@latest`
-- In order for any utility, installed with `go install`, to be available for use, we need the path from `go env GOPATH` to be in the shell’s PATH.
+- In order for any utility, installed with `go install`, to be available for use, you need the path from `go env GOPATH` to be in the shell’s PATH.
-  • If it’s not, add the following to your shell configuration for (~/.bashrc or ~/.zshrc) add
+  • If it’s not, add the following to your shell configuration.
+For (~/.bashrc or ~/.zshrc) add

 ```bash
 export GOPATH=$HOME/go
 export PATH=$PATH:$(go env GOPATH)/bin
 ```

-#### Homebrew
+### Homebrew

-The project is not popular enought at this point to create a formula cookbook as mentioned in this [section](https://docs.brew.sh/Acceptable-Formulae#niche-or-self-submitted-stuff).
-So, use homebrew tap.
+Hulak is not yet available as a Homebrew formula due to its early-stage development, see this [section](https://docs.brew.sh/Acceptable-Formulae#niche-or-self-submitted-stuff).
+A Homebrew tap will be added in the future.

 TODO: with go releaser

 - Then source your shell configuration file `source ~/.zshrc` or `source ~/.bashrc`

-#### Build from source
+### Build from source

 - Clone the repo
 - Install required dependencies: Run `go mod tidy` in the root of the project